-No significant challenges were encountered during the reporting period.
-The only challenge or lessons learnt is that due to Ukrainian war and some disruption of supply chains worldwide, some equipment takes considerably more time to acquire and import to country.
+No formidable challenges were encountered during the reporting period.
+The only challenge or lessons learnt is that due to Ukrainian war, echange rate fluctuations and some disruption of supply chains worldwide, some equipment takes considerably more time to acquire and import to country.
+To address the situation the project partners considered finding alternative suppliers; in addition, project generally with its activities were extended to allow proper time for acquiring necessary equipment/goods.